Top Mobile Ad Networks (2020)

 Epom is a top ad network choice for both publishers and app advertisers.
 These are the ad formats supported by Epom:

 This ad network specializes in CPC, CPA, and CPM campaigns on iOS and Android devices.
 Users can be targeted based on their browsers, behavior, demographics, location, and language.

 Some of their key markets include:

 - United States

 Although we’re focusing on mobile advertisements in this guide, it’s worth noting that Epom also offers desktop advertising solutions.

-AdTiming is known for analyzing extensive amounts of data.
+AdTiming is a mobile ad platform known for analyzing extensive amounts of data.
 This data helps advertisers get the results that they’re looking for.

 This mobile ad network reaches over 200 countries worldwide and allows advertisers to select 20,000 tags to focus their campaigns on a specific target audience.